HrishavBakulBarua/Cycle-HDR/README.md

 ## Overview

-The below image is a qualitative comparison of the proposed **LLM-HDR** method and state-of-the-art method [SelfHDR](https://github.com/cszhilu1998/SelfHDR) (`ICLR'24`).
+The below image is a qualitative comparison of the proposed **CycleHDR** method and state-of-the-art method [SelfHDR](https://github.com/cszhilu1998/SelfHDR) (`ICLR'24`).
 We see, our method handles the overexposed portions in the sky more realistically.

 ![My Image](assets/visual_teaser.png)